 My main Spider picture page was my hit leader back in the day.
-This is spider page 2, featuring close-up pictures of a tarantula and other spiders.
+This is spider page 2, featuring close-up pictures of spiders found around the house in Texas.
 My Spider Webs page is here.
-Dig the webby wallpaper!
-Spider Web Pictures are here.

 This gal was hanging out on the front door.
 I used her to practice my macro techniques included use of the Nikon D810A's electronic front curtain, mirror-up, and delayed exposure features.
 This was 1/20s at f9, ISO 640, with the 200mm f4 lens.